ESP4Ever/cyberdog_locomotion/README.md

 - simbridge: interface code for bridging to external simulators
 - scripts: useful script tools

-**Warning**： this control algorithm was only fully tested on Cyberdog2.
+:warning:**Warning**： this control algorithm was only fully tested on Cyberdog2.
 Regarding Cyberdog1, not all functionalities are guaranteed, so please be cautious to use!

 ---
 ## Deploy